Christian Dior: Designer of Dreams review

 The Christian Dior: Designer of Dreams exhibition concludes with a cascade of golden glitter.
 The rich sparkles are projected on a ceiling among images of a cosmic sky and pastel dawn, casting the circle of evening wear below in soft light.
 It’s as Dior as Dior can be.

-Christian Dior: Designer of Dreams, at the Victoria and Albert Museum to 14 July, features the largest House of Dior exhibition ever presented in the UK.
+Christian Dior: Designer of Dreams, at the Victoria and Albert Museum to 14 July (extended to 1 September 2019), features the largest House of Dior exhibition ever presented in the UK.
 The show examines the transformation of women’s couture fashion from 1946 until present day.
 It also takes influence from Christian Dior: Couturier du Reve from the Musée des Arts Décoratifs in Paris, but it has added works by current creative director Maria Grazia Chiuri.

 Chiuri is the first female director in the House of Dior’s 73 years.
 She took on the role in 2016 to continue the legacy started by Christian Dior himself.
 Her silk, feathered, wool and crin garments are emphasised in the section Designers for Dior, a dark room as statement-making as the designs themselves.